MarkD833/RCBUS-68xxx/boards/RC203_PIO_Board/README.md

 **Without a clock source, the PI/T will not respond (i.e. generate a /DTACK) and a BUS ERROR will be raised by the processor card.**

-When using the main clock source, check your PI/T datasheet to ensure that you do not exceed the limitations of the TIN pin for your PI/T.
+When using a main processor clock source above 7.3728MHz, check your PI/T datasheet to ensure that you do not exceed the limits of the CLK pin.
+If the main processor clock exceeds the specs for the CLK pin, then switch to using CLOCK2 as the source and set J2 and J6 appropriately.
+Also remember to set J5 on the RC202 SIO board to share its clock on CLOCK2.

 ## Interrupts
 The board design supports autovectored interrupt generation by each PI/T at levels 2,3,5 or 6 depending on the placement of a jumper on J8 (PI/T #1) or J10 (PI/T #2).
 The RC201 processor card must also be configured to support autovectored interrupts at the same interrupt level.